 Does art interest you?
 If so, a visit to the St. Louis Art Museum should be on your list of things to do in St. Louis.

-The museum, which is located in Forest Park, is one of the largest art museums in the United States and has lots of art goodies to offer.
+The museum, located in Forest Park, is one of the largest art museums in the United States and has lots of art goodies to offer.
 For starters, it houses a collection of over 34,000 pieces of art, including paintings, sculptures, prints, photographs, and more.
 More than 6000 of these pieces can even be searched online.

 Plus, if you get hungry while touring the museum, you can always head to the museum’s cafe for a bite to eat.
 They offer a variety of sandwiches, salads, soups, and desserts.